GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 ## Security

 The Device SDK supports secure connection through a third-party TLS library.
-The client has been tested against [mbedTLS](https://tls.mbed.org) and [wolfSSL](https://www.wolfssl.com).
+The Device SDK is tested against [mbedTLS](https://tls.mbed.org) and [wolfSSL](https://www.wolfssl.com).

 This repository does not directly include TLS libraries; you can clone the TLS git repositories and place them in the `third_party/tls/mbedtls` and `third_party/tls/wolfssl` directories, respectively.
 Running `make` without any parameters will start a build that includes git checkout, build configuration, and compilation of the mbedTLS library.